SamJakob/xxh3/README.md

   // Use XXH3 to hash the byte array (returns an int).
   // XXH3 is a 64-bit hash, so the value is returned in the
-  // form of an unsigned 64-bit integer. final int digest = xxh3(helloWorldBytes);
+  // form of a 64-bit integer.
+  final int digest = xxh3(helloWorldBytes);
   print(digest); // -881777603154417559